About this listing

 The gargantuan loft itself is an extremely rare find in New York.
 Converted from a former sewing factory, the space still contains most of its original detail and is the epitome of old school Brooklyn.
 From its original pane windows in the hallway to the squeaky hardwood floors, its character lies in its imperfections.
 The living room provides the perfect opportunity to relax on its comfy couches, to use the wireless internet or hook up to the projector and watch a movie.
 You can even connect your device into the speakers and relax to your own tunes.
 The kitchen is fully stocked with every utensil and appliance any foodie could need and they are at your disposal.
 This loft is not a hotel, hostel or B&B, but rather my home that I’ve opened up in order to create an international community of travelers.
 Eclectic guests from all over the world gather in this shared space offering a unique, yet totally New York living experience.
 The house is quiet during the day, allowing for cat naps between outings and bustling in the evening as travelers return home from their adventures.
 Guests have the opportunity to bond over their adventures in the city, compete against each other in often hilarious games of Taboo, and even break bread during the occasional randomly thrown together dinner party.
 Fellow Brooklynites also often stop by for impromptu dinner parties, movies nights or Sunday brunch.
 Staying here allows your travels to be full of new people and not just new places.

-We have 5 spacious guest rooms in the loft.
+We have 4 spacious guest rooms in the loft.
 Each room is exactly the same size & shape with two large windows that let in amazing morning light.
-All rooms are equipped with the furnishings listed below with the exception of room 4 which has 2 twin beds (great for people traveling in pairs but who prefer not to share a bed).
+All rooms are equipped with the furnishings listed below.

 All rooms are also priced exactly the same so if one room is booked for the dates you want please check the other three for availability.

 Dressing vanity & mirror